Yuri Tarnopolsky

 For more than six hundred years—that is, since Magna Carta, in 1215—there has been no clearer principle of English or American constitutional law, than that, in criminal cases, it is not only the right and duty of juries to judge what are the facts, what is the law, and what was the moral intent of the accused; but that it is also their right, and their primary and paramount duty, to judge the justice of the law, and to hold all laws invalid, that are, in their opinion, unjust or oppressive, and all persons guiltless in violating, or resisting the execution of, such law.

-The Right of Juries to Judge of the Justice of Laws.
+Lysander Spooner (1852), straight from the chapter entitled: The Right of Juries to Judge of the Justice of Laws.

 Besides, the general mistrust of any establishment is typical for an individualistic and competitive society.
 Another reason for the skepticism could be that only the high profile cases can be seen on TV, and a high profile case is something very much like a high class football.
 Both big court case and high-class football are loaded with uncertainty and energy in the form of money, and concentrated energy can produce various effects, including the unintended ones.
 When a lot of money is involved, all the probabilities are skewed.
 This is the major principle of social thermodynamics, as I see it.

 With so many reasons, there must be a single and simple one (Essay 28, On Simple Reasons).
 Here it is.
 When the society is relatively homogenous and its members deviate little from the average, views on any subject, whether positive or negative, are mostly in agreement with each other.
 When a society is fragmented, balkanized, or antagonized (see Essay 11, On the Rocks), a consensus is hardly possible.
 For example, in a society of cops and robbers the view of justice would reflect the ratio of both.
-Regarding political issues, the same would happen in an imaginary society split into Republicans and Democrats.
+Regarding political issues, the same would happen in a society split into Republicans and Democrats.

 There are games intermediate between football and trial: the open contest judged by a jury, for example, in gymnastics, ballroom dances, figure skating, and beauty pageants.
 It lacks the single referee and the contestants are not teams but individuals.
 At least in Olympic figure skating, fraud has been recorded, and I doubt that beauty pageants have any objective value.
 They have nothing to do with the categories of true and false.
 They have something in common with the ancient justice based on torture or throwing the suspect into a river for the verdict of God.
 The survivor of the trial by water and fire was presumed innocent.

 It seems that the popularity of sports in America may be rooted in the wide spread belief that the competition in sports is just.
+I do not know what justice is, although I tinkered with justice in Essay 30, Tinkering with Justice.

 Thinking about justice, I tend to believe that justice, whatever it is, can never be perfect by its very nature.
 Justice is the least socially stressful form of injustice.

 A very small part of the football money goes directly to create the supply of ATP to the brain and muscles during the game.
-Most of it goes to decrease the probability of a loss.
+Most of it goes to decrease the probability of loss.
 One of the reasons for the high cost of the high-class team is that the football game is very hot.
-The number of events happening per unit of time and, especially, a high degree of chaos in each of them requires a lot of training to build order in the "society of mind," as Marvin Minsky described the general architecture of our intelligence.
+The number of events happening per unit of time and, especially, a high degree of chaos requires a lot of training to build order in the "society of mind," as Marvin Minsky described the general architecture of our intelligence.
 It is done by training and selecting and importing best coaches, strategies, and players.

 The larger the base of selection, the more probable a lucky selection.